Previous names

 She became familiar to generations of ocean travellers entering and leaving the port and, after service, she was transported by road to Ocean Village, Southampton Docks where she was an exhibit on dry land at the entrance to a dock redevelopment between 2010 and 2019.

-On the 12th December 2019 she was moved to the Solent Sky Museum in Southampton where her restoration is to be completed and she is due to become part of a museum cafe.
+On the 12th December 2019 she was moved to the Solent Sky Museum in Southampton.
 The operation to move the lightship saw it travel 1.2km out of the docks and along to the museum on self-propelling rollers.
+Museum volunteers are now working on the vessel's restoration, with the eventual aim of her becoming part of a museum cafe.

 Sources